imixs/imixs-workflow/src/site/markdown/deployment/database_schema.md

 	CREATE INDEX index_write1 ON writeaccess USING btree(value);

-<strong>Note:</strong> It can be necessary to add also indices to other tables/columns created by the OR-Mapper.
-To find out useful indices contact your database administrator or use Query analyser tools provided by your database vendor.

-##Foreign key constraint failures
+## Foreign key constraint failures
 In some situations a SQL Exception forced by a foreign key constraint failure can occur during complex transactions.
-In this case the wrong a cascading type of the auto generated foreign keys can be the reason.
-Use the following sql statements to alter the foreign key from 'ON DELETE RESTRICT' to  'ON DELETE CASCADE' to fix the problem.
-Make sure that you stop GlassFish before changing the keys.
+In this case the cascading type of the auto generated foreign keys need to be changed from 'ON DELETE RESTRICT' to  'ON DELETE CASCADE'

-###MySQL
+### MySQL

+The following statement changes the cascading type for a MySQL Database:

 	ALTER TABLE `ENTITY_WRITEACCESS`
 	DROP FOREIGN KEY `FK_ENTITY_WRITEACCESS_writeAccessList_ID`;